-Grid Support enabled, Sell disabled In this mode, available excess DC power is converted and used to power local loads.
-No power is exported to the utility.
-If the local load demand exceeds the available power from the external DC sources, power is then drawn from the utility to support the load.
-However, if the local load demand is less than the power available from external DC sources, the net excess power from the external DC sources is not converted and hence not used.
+Grid Support enabled, Sell disabled In this mode, available excess DC power is converted and used to power local AC loads attached to the inverter output.
+No power is exported on AC1 (grid) to the utility.
+If the local AC load demand exceeds the available power from the external DC sources, power is then drawn from the utility grid (AC1) to support the load.
+However, if the local AC load demand is less than the power available from external DC sources, the net excess power from the external DC sources is not converted and hence not used.
+For optimal sell performance, a battery bank of minimum 440 Ah is recommended.

-Grid Support enabled, Sell enabled In this mode, all available excess DC power is first used to power local loads.
-Any remaining power is exported to the utility grid.
+Grid Support enabled, Sell enabled In this mode, all available excess DC power is first used to power local AC loads attached to the inverter output.
+Any remaining power (up to the Max Sell Amps setting) is exported to the utility grid (AC1).
+A battery bank rated at least 440 Ah is recommended for best sell performance.